-- E9.4.1 The use or development described below is exempt from this code if any of the following apply: - (a) activities requiring assessment under the Environmental Management andPollution Control Act 1994 by the Board of the Tasmanian Environment Protection Authority; - (b) additions or alterations to an existing building used for sensitive use provided that the gross floor area does not increase by more than 50% or 100 m2 whichever is the greater.
+- E9.4.1 The use or development described below is exempt from this code if any of the following apply: - (a) activities requiring assessment under the Environmental Management and

+- Pollution Control Act 1994 by the Board of the Tasmanian Environment Protection Authority; - (b) additions or alterations to an existing building used for sensitive use provided that the gross floor area does not increase by more than 50% or 100 m whichever is the greater.

-- E9.5.1 In addition to any other application requirements, the planning authority may require the applicant to provide a site specific study if considered necessary to determine compliance with performance criteria. - E9.5.2 The planning authority must refer any application within the Bridgewater Quarry Attenuation Area to the Bridgewater Quarry operator for advice on potential conflict between the proposed use or development and the quarry operations.
-Council must not determine an application until the quarry operator has provided its advice, or until 14 days from the date of referral, whichever occurs first.
+E9.5.1 In addition to any other application requirements, the planning authority may require the applicant to provide a site specific study if considered necessary to determine compliance with performance criteria.